 Norway’s DNB bank increases investment in Apple stock

 But it wasn’t just Apple stock that caught DNB’s eye.
-The bank also scooped up more shares of telecom giant AT&T (NYSE:T) and drugmaker Gilead Sciences (NASDAQ:GILD).
-It bought 24,713 AT&T shares in the second quarter, bringing its total to 903,057, and 59,282 Gilead shares, raising its holding in the pharmaceutical company to 340,274 shares.
-Gilead’s remdesivir, being studied as a potential coronavirus disease treatment, is being stocked up on.
+The bank also scooped up more shares of telecom giant AT&T and drugmaker Gilead Sciences.
+DND bought 24,713 AT&T shares in the second quarter, which brought its total to 903,057.
+The bank bought 59,282 Gilead shares, which raised its holding in the pharmaceutical company to 340,274 shares.
+Investors are stocking up on Gilead’s remdesivir, which is being studied as a potential coronavirus disease treatment.

-Apple stock took a blows in this year’s first quarter, at the height of coronavirus spreading.
-The pandemic forced Apple to close its retail stores, affecting demand for its hardware.
-It’s even had to close some of the stores it reopened.
-The situation led some investors to turn their backs on Apple stock.
-A cure or vaccine for coronavirus disease would bode well for Apple, as it would reduce some headwinds.
+Apple stock took some blows in the first quarter when the coronavirus started spreading.
+The COVID-19 pandemic forced Apple to close its retail stores, which impacted the demand for its hardware.
+Apple even had to close some of the stores it reopened.
+Some investors turned their backs on Apple stock.
+A cure or vaccine for the coronavirus disease would bode well for Apple and reduce some headwinds.

 Court rules favorably for Apple in Irish tax case

 However, the general court’s ruling is not final, as the antitrust agency could appeal to overturn it.
-For now, though, investors seem to believe that the favorable ruling bodes well for Apple stock.
-The company could recoup the $15 billion set aside for the tax issue if the general court’s ruling stands, and use the cash to fund its stock repurchase program.
+For now, though, investors seem to think that the favorable ruling helps Apple stock.
+The company could recoup the $15 billion set aside for the tax issue if the general court’s ruling stands.
+Apple could use the cash to fund its stock repurchase program.

-This year, at $390 a share, Apple stock has gained more than 33%.
-Analysts’ price targets suggest Apple stock could rise 15% from its current level to hit $450.
+This year, at $390 per share, Apple stock has gained more than 33 percent.
+Analysts’ target price suggests that Apple stock could rise 15 percent from its current level to hit $450.